rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 ### nbviewer

 The website http://nbviewer.org provides an Jupyter Notebook server that renders notebooks stored at github (or elsewhere).
 The rendering is done in real time when you load the book.
 You may use [*this nbviewer link*](http://nbviewer.ipython.org/github/rlabbe/Kalman-and-Bayesian-Filters-in-Python/blob/master/table_of_contents.ipynb) to access my book via nbviewer.
 If you read my book today, and then I make a change tomorrow, when you go back tomorrow you will see that change.
+Notebooks are rendered statically - you can read them, but not modify or run the code.

 ### SageMathCloud